bcoin-org/bcoin-org.github.io/api-docs-slate/source/includes/_wallet.md

 const wallet = walletClient.wallet(id);
 ```

-The best way to interact with the wallet API is with the bwallet-cli in the `bclient`
+The best way to interact with the wallet API is with bwallet-cli in the `bclient`
 [package](https://www.npmjs.com/package/bclient).
 Installing globally with
-`npm i -g bclient` gives you access to the cli.
+`npm i -g bclient` gives you access to the CLI.
 You can also install locally
 to your project.

 Note that when using it in your own program, you will need to explicitly
 pass in a port option.
 The easiest way to do this is with `bcoin.Network`.

 You can create a client for a specific wallet (and be compatible with the old
-api) with the `wallet` method on `WalletClient` class.
+API) with the `wallet` method on `WalletClient` class.

 The wallet HTTP server listens on it's own port, separate from the node's server.
 By default the wallet server listens on these `localhost` ports: